 Populated with historic cottages, twisting oak trees, quaint shops and galleries, and fun and quirky residents.

-The community’s unofficial slogan is “Nice Dogs, Strange People”
+The community’s unofficial slogan is “Nice Dogs, Strange People.”

 Grayton Beach is also the only place in the region where you can take a 4-wheel drive vehicle directly out onto the sand (but only with a proper permit!).
+You can also go on a pedal tour to explore the area’s best bars and restaurants!

 Was that a big celebrity that you just spotted back in the corner booth?
 Probably.
 But we don’t bother them here.
 Just like they rest of us, they come to 30A and South Walton to relax and create special memories with their families.